UPDATED 2022 DIY Budget Travel Guide to Sagada, Philippines

-Bana’s Café – If the accommodation you chose does not offer free breakfast, consider stopping by Bana’s Restaurant.
-They offer a really amazing, homely breakfast menu, and also the best Sagada coffee, which has earned them international recognition recently.
+If Bana’scommodation you chose does not offer complimentary breakfast, consider stopping by Bana’s RestauraBana’sey provides a really amazing, homely breakfast menu and the best Sagada coffee, which has earned them international recognition recently.

 Internet Access in Sagada

-Most lodges, hostels, and inns offer free Wi-Fi connection in common areas.
+Most lodges, hostels, and inns offer free Wi-Fi connections in common areas.
 However, do not expect super-fast upload or download speeds.
 The stability of the connection may also be an issue.
-Download maps, travel guides, and other information you need prior to your arrival in Sagada.
+Download maps, travel guides, and other information you need before arriving in Sagada.

 Best Things to Do in Sagada

 The mild climate of Sagada makes it the perfect fruit, among others.
 Don’t miss your chance to buy Sagada oranges, strawberries, or blueberries, to your heart’s content.

 This picturesque, small lake is a grassland often overlooked because of its neighboring Mt.
 Ampacao.
 Although typically used as a jump-off point, Lake Danum is just as much a must-see as Mt.
 Ampacao.
 The open skies, fresh air, and trees make it the perfect place to go on a picnic.
 Just make sure to leave no trash behind!